 |Smith and Wesson MP 15-22||Adjustable Synthetic Stock||5.5 Lbs.||Police/Military Training||2009|

-Now that We’ve given you a nice price breakdown of each rifle, please read up below for a detailed review on each rifle to find out which one is best for you.
+Now that We’ve given you a nice price breakdown of each rifle, please check out the video below on why owning a .22 caliber rifle is important, and make sure you read our detailed advice below for information on each rifle to find out which one is best for you.

 The Ruger 10/22 Carbine is hands down my favorite firearm in my safe, let alone anything in the rifle category.
 The 10/22 is sturdy, rugged and built to last.
 It’s been the top produced .22 caliber rifle for over 40 years, and there isn’t another .22 caliber rifle that’s been mass produced in the same way the Ruger 10/22 Carbine has.
 It has more customization options than any .22 rifle on the market, and even after years of abuse with minimal cleaning efforts, the Ruger will function with minimal issues.
 While it may be a sin, I can count the number of times I have broken my Ruger 10/22 down for cleaning on one hand.
 I’ve beat the snot out of it and it still shoots straight after thousands of rounds.
 It reminds me of a Jeep – everytime you want to change the look, you just slap another acessory on the rifle, or peel something off to give it a facelift.
 It’s the only rifle I know that could have been produced 40 years ago, but with a few screws, be completly modernized with tactical accessories by anyone with a little bit of hand tool experience.